When is the best time to go to Tanzania?

 The climate in Tanzania is mostly tropical savanna with a dry winter, especially in the capital, Dar Es Salaam, and along the coast.
 However, as the country is vast and located between Kenya, Uganda, Zambia, and Mozambique, there are many variations depending on the regions.
 The weather in Tanzania, for example, will be very different if you are at Kilimanjaro or in Bukoba.

 In general, it is hot all year round in Tanzania, and the closer you get to the Indian Ocean coast, the higher the temperatures, even very high.
 Inland, the temperatures are more moderate.
-As for precipitation, rain can occur even in the dry season but is usually short-lived.
+As for precipitation, rains can occur even in the dry season but are short-lived.

 Tanzania: Deux éléphants et le Kilimandjaro en arrière plan

-It is in the northern part of the country where you can find large national parks such as Serengeti or Manyara.
+It is in the north of the country that you will find major national parks such as Serengeti or Manyara.
 It is the only region where the climate is favorable all year round!

 During the austral winter, between May and September, temperatures are cooler, even cold around Kilimanjaro in July and August.
-If you plan to climb it, be aware that temperatures can be icy as you approach the summit and snow is common.
-Elsewhere, this is the best time to enjoy the natural beauty of the parks under a constant blue sky.
+If you plan to climb it, be aware that temperatures can be icy as you approach the summit and snow is present.
+Elsewhere, this is the best time to enjoy the natural beauty of the parks under a prevalent blue sky.

-It is between November and March that it gets the hottest, with highs around 30°C (86°F) .
-Showers are not uncommon during this period, but they are usually short-lived.
+It is between November and March that it is hottest, with highs around 30°C (86°F) .
+Showers are not uncommon during this period, but are generally short-lived.

 On the eastern coast of Tanzania, the climate is mostly tropical savanna with a dry winter.
-The humidity level in the air is particularly high, making it hot and stifling all year round.
-Rainfall is regular between November and May, with very rainy weather in March and April, as it rains on average 20 days per month.
+The humidity in the air is particularly high, making it hot and stifling all year round.
+It rains regularly between November and May, with very rainy weather in March and April as rain falls on average 20 days per month.
 The best time to explore the region is during the austral winter, between June and September.
 Temperatures are slightly lower, ranging from 27 to 29°C (85°F) , and it hardly rains.

-In the Zanzibar archipelago, the climate is more of a tropical monsoon type, with the same intensity of precipitation as on the coastal area.
+In the Zanzibar archipelago, the climate is more monsoon tropical and precipitation intensity is similar to the coastal area.
 It is particularly hot, with temperatures frequently exceeding 30°C (86°F) between November and May.
-Moreover, the air is rich in humidity, peaking in April where the risk of rain reaches nearly 80%.
-The weather improves with the arrival of the trade winds from the Indian Ocean, from June to September.
+Moreover, the air is rich in humidity, peaking in April where the risk of rain approaches 80%.
+The weather becomes milder with the arrival of trade winds from the Indian Ocean, from June to September.

-In general, rainfall is less frequent than elsewhere: the rainiest period extends from December to March, but on average there are only 13 rainy days per month and they do not last long.
+In general, rain is less prevalent than elsewhere: the rainiest period extends from December to March, but there are only an average of 13 rainy days per month and they never last long.

 In terms of temperatures, the thermometer shows averages between 27 and 30°C (86°F) from December to June, then heat peaks between July and November where it can reach nearly 35°C (95°F) .

-Unlike the rest of Tanzania, the southern highlands experience very intense rainy seasons between December and March.
-It rains almost every day during this period and temperatures are among the lowest in the country, with lows around 22°C (72°F) .
-Combined with the ambient humidity, the sensation of coolness can be very unpleasant.
+Unlike the rest of Tanzania, the southern highlands experience very intense rainy season between December and March.
+It rains almost every day and temperatures are among the lowest in the country, with lows around 22°C (72°F) .
+Coupled with the ambient humidity, the sensation of coolness can be very unpleasant.

-Between April and November, it is the best time to explore this part of the country.
-From May to August, temperatures range between 21 and 27°C (81°F) and rain is almost non-existent.
-From September to November, the atmosphere warms up with temperatures around 30°C (86°F) .
+Between April and November, it is a good time to explore this part of the country.
+From May to August, temperatures range from 21 to 27°C (81°F) and rain is almost non-existent.
+Between September and November, the atmosphere warms up with temperatures around 30°C (86°F) .

-In the west, the rainy season is less pronounced, but the period between November and April should still be avoided for optimal travel conditions.
-Prefer the months between May and October: rainfall is scarce and temperatures are pleasant with lows around 24°C (76°F) and highs not exceeding 30°C (86°F) .
+In the west, the rainy season is slightly less pronounced, but the period between November and April should still be avoided for optimal travel conditions.
+Prefer the months between May and October: rains are rare and the weather is pleasant with lows around 24°C (76°F) and highs not exceeding 30°C (86°F) .

-The best time to visit the region is during the austral summer, in January and February, as well as during the winter, from June to September.
-The month with the best weather conditions is July, as it has the lowest rainfall and perfect temperatures: 24°C (76°F) at night and around 30°C (86°F) during the day.
-The rest of the time, the Lake Victoria region experiences abundant and very frequent rainfall, with up to 22 rainy days in April.
+The best time to visit the region is during the austral summer, in January and February, as well as during winter, from June to September.
+The month with the best weather conditions is July, as this is when rainfall is lowest and temperatures are perfect: 24°C (76°F) at night and around 30°C (86°F) during the day.
+The rest of the time, the Lake Victoria region experiences abundant and very frequent rains, with up to 22 rainy days in April.

 Temperatures and rainfall in Tanzania